 Some states have additional rules that allow you to change your Medigap plans annually.
-The Medicare Birthday Rule is one of those state-specific rules that give you this option.
+The Medicare Birthday Rule is a state-specific rule that gives you this option.

 The five states with birthday rules have slightly different regulations for use.
 The birthday rule will allow you to change Medigap plans without medical underwriting.
 Please see below for the explanation of the birthday rules.
 There is also information for Medicare Supplements by state available.

-Oregon’s birthday rule applies to Oregonians currently enrolled in a Medicare Supplement plan.
+Oregon’s birthday rule applies to Oregonians enrolled in a Medicare Supplement plan.
 This allows for changing to another Medigap plan of equal or lesser value than the current plan.
-The Oregon birthday rule begins on the birthday and ends 30 days after, and the total is 31 days to make the change.
+The Oregon birthday rule begins on the birthday and ends 30 days after, with 31 days to make the change.

 Idaho’s birthday rule allows residents of Idaho with a Medicare Supplement plan to change any Medigap plan of equal or lesser value.
 The Idaho birthday rule will enable you to make this change within 63 days of your birthday.
 This new Idaho birthday rule goes into effect on March 1, 2022

-If you live in Illinois and are between the ages of 65 and 75, you can enroll in another Medigap plan with their current Medigap company that has equal or lesser benefits.
+If you live in Illinois and are between the ages of 65 and 75, you can enroll in another Medigap plan with your current Medigap company with equal or lesser benefits.
 You have 45 days from your birthday to make this change.

-Residents of Nevada that are currently on a Medicare Supplement plan can change to another Medigap plan from any carrier within 60 days of the first day of their birth month.
-The new plan must have equal or lesser benefits than their current plan.
+Residents of Nevada currently on a Medicare Supplement plan can change to another Medigap plan from any carrier within 60 days of the first day of their birth month.
+The new plan must have equal or lesser benefits than the current plan.

 Using your birthday rule